Meet Your New User: Designing for Agentic User Experience

 They don't log in through your UI.
 They don't touch your onboarding flow.
 They reach your product through APIs, CLIs, MCP servers, and skills.

 They go by interesting names.
 Claude Code.
 Codex.
 OpenClaw.
 Cursor.
-They have no account rep, no entry in your customer database, no line on your pricing page.
+They have no row in your customer table, no tenant ID, no entry in your billing system.

 This is the Agentic User Experience problem.
 AUX, not UX.
 And it goes way beyond API design.